Arriving in New York by Air

 Aeronautical chart of the New York area.

 We are getting close.
 We are passing over fuel terminals on Arthur Kill between Staten Island and New Jersey, just north of Perth Amboy.
 We're over Staten Island, looking west over Arthur Kill and New Jersey.
-The one at left is the Shell Oil terminal, at right is the the Port Reading terminal for the Hess refinery.
+The oil terminal at left in the first picture is the Shell Oil terminal, at right is the Port Reading terminal for the Hess refinery.

 I'm not a refinery aficionado, but GoogleEarth lets me sort this out after the fact.

-We have continued to the northeast, leading away from Arthur Kill.
+We have continued to the northeast in the first picture below, leading away from Arthur Kill.
 At its north end it connects into Newark Bay, the large body of water seen here.

 Port Newark-Elizabeth Marine Terminal is on the far side of Newark Bay.
 Part of it is the rectangular protrusion directly above the tip of the Newark peninsula in this view.
 It is the principal container ship port for goods entering and leaving northeastern North America.
 It is the largest container port in the eastern United States and the third largest in the country (after New Orleans and Houston, by total trade value).